Built-in Functions¶

 Built-in Vector Reduction Intrinsics¶

-Table 3 describes the available built-in reduction intrinsics for different datatypes.
+The table below describes the available built-in reduction intrinsics for different data types.

 Table 3: Built-in Reduction Intrinsics